GAIA-X4PLC-AAD/idsa-environment/README.md

 If you are using AWS or a local environment, you maybe need to change some things in order to get the deployment scripts working, e.g. the storage-class files.
 The PS1 scripts and current settings are optimized for the usage on an Azure infrastructure.

 ## How to deploy the k8s scripts

+### Connect to cloud infrastructure
-Firstly, you need to connect your local machine to your cloud infrastructure via ssh like this:
+If you are working with a cloud infrastructure, you need to connect your local machine to your cloud infrastructure via ssh like this:

 `ssh -i '<path to ssh rsa file>' -L localhost:3500:<cloud infrastructure k8s cluster ip address>:<cloud infrastructure k8s cluster port> <cloud infrastructure user>@<cloud infrastructure ip address>`

+### Execute the PS1 scripts
 Then, you may use the ps1 scripts located in `idsa/src/k8s`.
 In this case you need to execute them in the following order:

 1. `create_namespace.ps1`